HanekawaAkane/Nabutako/README.md

 # Nabutako
-This project was completed out of love by a group member who has retired from the yorushika community
+This project was made by a group member who has retired from the yorushika community.